pharesd/yolo-app/explanation.md

 # Vagrant and Ansible Project README

-This project uses Vagrant and Ansible to set up a virtual machine (VM) and deploy a Dockerized application.
-The project structure includes a Vagrantfile, an Ansible playbook, and two roles.
-The first role installs Docker and its dependencies, whereas the second role clones the application's Git repository, changes the directory to the root directory, and deploys the application using the `docker-compose up -d` command.
+This project uses Vagrant and Ansible to set up a virtual machine (VM) and deploy a Dockerized microservices application.
+The project structure includes a Vagrantfile, an Ansible playbook, and roles.

 ## Prerequisites